jotavare/minishell/README.md

 | `ps -a`                           | Check for any dead children.                                             |

 #### VALGRIND
+> Important valgrind flags that are necessary to know every single leak.

 | Valgrind Flags                 | Description                                      |
 | :----------------------------- | :----------------------------------------------- |
 | `valgrind ./minishell`         | Check for leaks                                  |